Sing we for love and idleness,

 Email Poem |

-Analysis and Comments on An Immorality
+Comments, Analysis, and Meaning on An Immorality

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem An Immorality here.